domludera/SOEN343/readme.md

 ## Instructions and Warnings

 *Warning*: When importing the project into your IDE, import the project as a Maven Project.
 If you have issues building it, the problem is most likely a IDE configuration issue.
-Since most originally cloned the project when it was being built using Graddle, your IDE's configuration have been set automatically to use Graddle to build the project.
+Since most originally cloned the project when it was being built using Gradle, your IDE's configuration have been set automatically to use Graddle to build the project.

 *Warning*: Please Mark Directory as...
 Test Sources Folder (src/test/java) in your ide if using IntelliJ.
 There is most likely an equivalent ide setting for eclipse users.